 The framework on the next page will assist you in remembering to think about EDI in OER creation.
-Copyright note: This section has been adapted in part from:

 • 'What is EDI?' in Universal Design for Learning (UDL) for Inclusion, Diversity, Equity, and Accessibility (IDEA) by Darla Benton Kearney, licensed under a CC BY 4.0 licence.